latilongitude/GNSS_FootballTactical/README.md

 ## Basic tactical measures

-As requested, the code for computing basic tactical measures is provided [here](https://github.com/latilongitude/Compute_basic_tactical_measures).
+The code provided in this repository only provides the preprocessing steps for tactical analysis of GNSS data, for computing basic tactical measures (e.g. team centroid) additional code is provided [here](https://github.com/latilongitude/Compute_basic_tactical_measures).